 Genting Casino – South Kensington

-If you’re in west London and want some time in a casino then the Genting in South Kensington is probably your best bet.
+Now known as Forty Five Kensington, if you’re in west London and want some time in a casino then the Genting in South Kensington is probably your best bet.
 It’s not the largest of casinos but it’s a friendly one and there are loads of electronic gaming options if that’s the sort of thing that you enjoy.
 There Arte about four different versions of electronic roulette alone.

 Bluff Europe Cardroom is where you’ll want to head to take part in one of the many poker tournaments and cash games that are played here.
 If you want to eat between stints on the gaming floor then the restaurant will have something to satisfy most tastes.
 The bar, meanwhile, has plenty of drinks and some screens for big sporting events.